Amaranthaceae, Amaranth or Pigweed Family

 Amaranthaceae now include the Chenopodiaceae or Goosefoot Family as they share many of the same characteristics.

 Amaranths have few economically important species but some are significant such as spinach and chard both of which provide substantial amounts of protein.
+Other notable species are major weeds in North America.
 Many members of the family are weedy and thrive in hot dry desert habitats such as those found in the southwestern part of the United States.

 - Alternanthera caracasana, Khaki Weed